ki-preclinical-imaging-and-testing/rowley-duc/README.md

 ## `duc`

-This is just a script to activate `duc`. `duc` has many useful features that help visualize data for more effectively management of a specific disk.
+This is just a script to activate `duc`. `duc` has many useful features that help visualize data for more effective management of data on a specific disk.

 You can read more here: https://duc.zevv.nl/